Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

 with the collective rate $A_N$ given by

-The factor $N$ in this equation shows that the time evolution of the mean phonon number $m$ is collectively enhanced.
-The system succeeds in taking advantage of the simultaneous coupling of all atoms to the cavity field.
-Suppose the atom-cavity detuning $\delta$ and the initial photon coherence $\zeta (0)$ are both positive and the cooling laser is turned on at $t=0$ for a time $t \gg 1/A_N$.
-Then $A_N$ is positive and we have
+The factor $N$ in Eq.~(\ref{fun}) shows that the time evolution of the mean phonon number $m$ is collectively enhanced.
+The system succeeds in taking advantage of the simultaneous coupling the atoms to the cavity field.

-up to terms, which scale as $(\mu/\nu)^3$.
-This means, the cooling laser reduces the mean phonon number $m$ by $\zeta(0)$.
-The variable $\zeta$ itself vanishes in the cooling process, which implies $\langle x(t) \rangle = 0$ (c.f.~Eq.~(\ref{zetazz})).
-The laser moves the atoms to the centre of the trap.
-This centre coincides with a node of the cavity field, where the atoms no longer experience an interaction with the cavity field and the cooling process stops.
+The effective rate equations in Eq.~(\ref{erna}) are formally the same as the rate equations in Eq.~(\ref{rates}) and can be solved easily analogously.
+Suppose the atom-cavity detuning $\delta$ and the initial phonon expectation value $\zeta (0)$ are both positive and the cooling laser is turned on at $t=0$ for a time $t \gg 1/A_N$.
+Then $A_N$ is positive and $m(t)$ and $\zeta(t)$ are again to a very good approximation given by Eq.~(\ref{msmall}).
+The cooling laser reduces the mean phonon number $m$ by $\zeta(0)$.
+Playing the role of a resource, the variable $\zeta$ itself vanishes in the process which implies $\langle x(t) \rangle = 0$ at the end of the cooling stage (c.f.~Eq.~(\ref{zetazz})).
+Under the action of the laser cooling, the atomic gas returns on average to the centre of the trap.

-One can easily see from Eq.~(\ref{fun}) that the cooling laser reduces the mean phonon number most rapidly, when $\delta = \nu$.
-In this case, the cooling rate $A_N$ simplifies to
+One can easily see from Eq.~(\ref{fun}) that the cooling laser reduces the mean phonon number $m$ most rapidly when $\delta = \nu$.
+In this case, the effective cooling rate $A_N$ simplifies to

-and assumes its maximum.
 This is not unexpected.
 When $\delta = \nu$, the most likely transition in the dynamics of the system is the de-excitation of a particle accompanied by the annihilation of a phonon and the creation of a cavity photon \cite{kim1}.
 Once the photon leaks out of the resonator, the phonon is permanently lost.
 Moreover, heating transitions, which involve the simultaneous excitation of the cavity and the creation of a phonon, are most unlikely in this case.
 However these heating and cooling transitions only affect the mean number of phonons $m$ on a time scale much longer than $1/A_N$.
-They are not the main mechanism of the cavity-mediated collective cooling scheme, which we propose in this paper.
+For the cavity-mediated collective cooling scheme, which we propose here, they remain negligible.
+Instead, the dynamics of the cooling process is dominated by the collective effects which we illustrated in the Introduction with the help of a relatively simple toy model.